fbpx

 This was in the Father’s plan all along, Jesus needed to do what Adam couldn’t do, for us to not perish but instead spend eternity with the Father in heaven and for the work of the devil to be destroyed.

-Like the Scripture says He is a “life giving Spirit”.
+Like the Scripture says He is a “life-giving Spirit” (1 Corinthians 15:45).

-I know we have heard the crucifixion so many times, that maybe it feels a bit watered down, but today I want you to truly recognise the power behind of what Jesus did.
+I know we have heard the crucifixion so many times, that maybe it feels a bit watered down, but today I want you to truly recognise the power behind what Jesus did.

 Why 3 days?